Qwerty: A Basis-Oriented Quantum Programming Language: Conclusion

-Qwerty is focused on algorithms for quantum information processing as opposed to quantum physical system modeling (e.g., Hamiltonian simulation)~\cite{manin_radio,feynman_simulating_1982}.
 Our goal in creating Qwerty is to help non-experts reason about quantum computation while abstracting away the complexity of gate engineering.
-Qwerty achieves this through abstractions such as qubit literals based on a string analogy, embedding of classical functions in quantum kernels, and particularly the \lstinline!basis! type.
+Qwerty achieves this through abstractions such as qubit literals based on a string analogy, batteries-included quantum embeddings of classical functions, the intuitive superposition operator, rich basis pattern matching, and the basis translation.
 These constructs provide a programmer with a rich suite of primitives to realize algorithms as code.
 Embedding Qwerty in Python achieves both approachability and convenience for the classical component of quantum--classical programs.
-This is demonstrated through Qwerty implementations of significant quantum algorithms such as Grover's and Shor's.
+This is demonstrated through expressive Qwerty implementations of notable quantum algorithms such as Grover's and period finding.